Jack Phillips (phillja02)

 - Final Game April 25, 1957

 - Born September 6, 1921 in Clarence, NY USA

 - Died August 30, 2009 in Chelsea, MI USA

 Biographical Information

-A competent batsman with a keen eye and not strikeout prone, first baseman Jack Phillips was signed by the New York Yankees in 1943 and spent that summer with the Norfolk Tars of the Piedmont League.
+A competent batsman with a keen eye and not strikeout prone, first baseman Jack Phillips was also versatile utility man during his 9-year ML career.
+He was signed by the New York Yankees in 1943 and spent that summer with the Norfolk Tars of the Piedmont League.
 He missed nearly all of 1944 and all of 1945 due to military service.
 After World War II, he returned to baseball and spent the next several seasons with the Newark Bears.
 He reached the majors with the Yankees in 1947 and won a World Series ring in his rookie campaign.

 On July 8, 1950, while playing for the Pittsburgh Pirates, Phillips hit the first pinch-hit "ultimate" home run in major league history (an ultimate home run is one hit with the bases loaded that provides the home team with a one-run victory).
 The feat was not performed again until Brooks Conrad of the Atlanta Braves did it on May 20, 2010.